Protegrin: Structure

-The protegrins are synthesized from quadiripartite genes as 147 to 149 amino acid precursors with a cathelin-like propiece.
+The protegrins are synthesized from quadripartite genes as 147 to 149 amino acid precursors with a cathelin-like propiece.
 Protegrin sequence is similar to certain prodefensins and tachyplesins, antibiotic peptides derived from the horseshoe crab.
 Protegrin-1 that consists of 18 amino acids, six of which are arginine residues, forms two antiparallel β-sheets with a β-turn.
 Protegrin-2 is missing two carboxy terminal amino acids.
 So, Protegrin-2 is shorter than Protegrin-1 and it has one less positive charge.
 Protegrin-3 substitutes a glycine for an arginine at position 4 and it also has one less positive charge.
 Protegrin-4 substitutes a phenylalanine for a valine at position 14 and sequences are different in the β-turn.
 This difference makes protegrin-4 less polar than others and less positively charged.
 Protegrin-5 substitutes a proline for an arginine with one less positive charge.

 Mechanism of action

 Protegrin-1 induces membrane disruption by forming a pore/channel that leads to cell death.
 This ability depends on its secondary structure.
 It forms an oligomeric structure in the membrane that creates a pore.
 Two ways of the self association of protegrin-1 into a dimeric β-sheet, an antiparallel β-sheet with a turn-next-to-tail association or a parallel β-sheet with a turn-next-to-turn association, were suggested.
 The activity can be restored by stabilizing the peptide structure with the two disulfide bonds.
 The interacts with membranes depends on membrane lipid composition and the cationic nature of the protegrin-1 adapts to the amphipathic characteristic which is related to the membrane interaction.
 The insertion of Protegrin-1 into the lipid layer results in the disordering of lipid packing to the membrane disruption.